JonGeorge/residuality-cli/README.md

 Each stressor records how you'd *detect* it, the *attractor* it pulls the system toward, the *business reaction*, the *technical change* that would let the system survive, and which components it *affects* (semicolon-separated ids).
 The incidence matrix is always derived from these files.

-Stressors have **no probability or cost fields** (you stress the architecture first and worry about likelihood later), and there is no stressor template library — stressors are specific to your system.
+Stressors have **no probability or cost fields** (you stress the architecture first and worry about likelihood later).
+There is no stressor template library — stressors are specific to your system.

 ## Usage

 Three steps, in the order you'd actually work:
+**add components → add stressors → analyze the matrix.**

 ### 1. List the parts of your architecture